Updated April 2026

 Compare Every Year

-The EV insurance market is evolving rapidly.
+The EV insurance market is evolving rapidly in Australia.
 Premiums, terms and repairer networks change year to year.
 What was the best option 12 months ago may not be today.
 Compare estimates annually.

 Frequently Asked Questions

-Is EV insurance more expensive than petrol car insurance in NZ?
+Is EV insurance more expensive than petrol car insurance in Australia?

-EV insurance premiums are generally 15 - 30% higher than equivalent petrol vehicles.
+EV insurance premiums are typically 20 to 30 percent higher than equivalent petrol vehicles.
 This reflects higher purchase prices, specialist repair requirements, limited repairer networks and expensive battery packs.
-However, the gap is narrowing as EVs become more common and repair infrastructure grows.
-Older, lower-value EVs like used Nissan Leafs can be comparable to or even cheaper than similar ICE hatchbacks to insure.
+However, the gap is narrowing as EVs become more common.
+Older or more affordable EVs can be comparable to similar ICE vehicles to insure.

 Does car insurance cover the EV battery?

-Yes, comprehensive car insurance in NZ covers the battery as part of the vehicle.
+Yes.
+Comprehensive car insurance in Australia covers the battery as part of the vehicle.
 If the battery is damaged in a covered event such as a collision, flood or fire, the insurer will cover repair or replacement.
 However, gradual battery degradation from normal use is not covered, as it is considered wear and tear.
 Most EV manufacturers provide a separate battery warranty covering defects and abnormal degradation for 8 years or 160,000 km.

 Are home charging stations covered by car insurance?

-Home wallbox chargers are typically covered under your home insurance as a fixture of the property - similar to a heat pump or hot water cylinder.
+Home wallbox chargers are typically covered under your home insurance as a fixture of the property.
 Portable charging cables that stay with the vehicle may be covered as accessories under your car policy.
 Check with both your car and home insurer to confirm what is covered where.

 Do I need to tell my insurer my car is electric?

 Yes.
-When obtaining a quote you must accurately describe the vehicle, including that it is electric.
+When obtaining an estimate or quote you must accurately describe the vehicle, including that it is electric.
 Most insurers will identify this from the make and model, but you should confirm.
 Failing to disclose relevant vehicle details could affect your cover.
 This applies to both battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs).

 What happens if my EV is written off?

 If your EV is a total loss, the insurer pays the market value at the time of loss, or the agreed value if that is your policy type.
-Because EVs depreciate differently to petrol cars - some models hold value well while others depreciate quickly - agreed value cover may be worth considering for newer EVs.
-Some insurers also offer new-for-old replacement if the vehicle is under 1 - 2 years old.
+Because EVs depreciate differently to petrol cars, agreed value cover may be worth considering for newer EVs.
+Some insurers also offer new-for-old replacement if the vehicle is under one to two years old.

 Are EVs more expensive to repair than petrol cars?

 Yes, on average.
 EV repairs tend to cost more due to specialist technicians, proprietary parts, limited repairer networks and the high cost of battery packs.
-A minor undercarriage impact that would be cosmetic on a petrol car may require battery inspection or replacement on an EV, costing $5,000 - $30,000+.
-The Motor Trade Association (MTA) is working to expand the certified EV repairer network.
+A minor undercarriage impact that would be cosmetic on a petrol car may require battery inspection or replacement on an EV, costing $15,000 to $30,000 or more.

 Ready to Compare EV Insurance?

 Use the comparison table above to find the right cover for your electric vehicle.
-Compare 8 NZ providers on price, features and EV-specific cover.
+Compare Australian providers on price, features and EV-specific cover.